 Pacific Rendezvous is located on a 25 acre (10.117 hectares) peninsula at the entrance to the Tutukaka Harbour.
 The complex includes 30 units, Manager’s house, pool, spa pools, games/conference room, tennis court, storage sheds, roading etc and was originally set up with the prime purpose of providing a care-free holiday home for individual owners.
-Each unit is individually owned, and owners enter into a contract with Managers who run a motel/resort business letting units to the public when not occupied by Owners.
+Each unit is individually owned, and owners individually enter into a contract with Managers who run a motel/resort business letting units to the public when not occupied by Owners, with the management of this handled by the Managers and a group of Owners via a committee.
 This arrangement not only brings in a small income to owners to cover operating costs, but enables the complex to provide facilities unlikely to be able to be maintained on a private ownership basis alone.

 The Owners through a Body Corporate jointly own the entire complex on the peninsula, which has riparian rights with a beach on either side.
 Owners individually own the property within their own building footprint together with a small amount of land around each unit.

 The complex is administered using a Body Corporate structure which is governed by the Unit Titles Act 2010 and administered by About Body Corporates Ltd (15E Vega Place Rosedale, Auckland.)